JohnCSu/mojo_lbm_tutorial/README.md

 Currently Not Simd optimized for large vector (uses simple for loops)

 ### ContextTileTensor
 Simple Struct that manages the host and device buffer together and keeps the 2 buffers in sync.
-Uses familiar `.cpu()` and `.gpu()` getters to call the
+Uses  `.cpu()` and `.gpu()` getters to call the buffer as a
-Tensor as a cpu or gpu tile tensor respecitively.
+TileTensor on the cpu or gpu respecitively.
 Buffer copies between the 2 buffers only occur when we call different buffers in a row.

 ```mojo
     a = ContextTileTensor(ctx,layout)